ChrisPenner/ChrisPenner.github.io/site/drafts/gadts.md

 image: withered.jpg
 ---

 Hey folks!
-Today we'll be talking about GADTs, that is, "Generalized Abstract Data Types".
-It sounds pretty intense, and they bring a lot of power to the table, but luckily aren't actually too tough to use once you understand a few principles.
+Today we'll be talking about **GADTs**, that is, "Generalized Abstract Data Types".
+As the name implies, they're just like Haskell's normal data types, but the _generalized_ bit adds a few new features!
+They aren't actually too tough to use once you understand a few principles.

-There's a lot of "high level" research and academia about GADTs and what they bring to the proverbial table, but I've often been asked what they're good for in terms of practical, everyday programming.
+A lot of the writing out there regarding GADTs is pretty high-level research and academia, in contrast, today I'm going to show off a relatively practical and simple use-case.
 In this post we'll take a look at a very real example where we can leveraged GADTs in a real-world Haskell library to build a simple and expressive end-user interface.

-The problem we'll be working with is CSV manipulation, we're going to build a handy library for parsing a CSV and poking around at different rows and columns.
+We'll be designing a library for CSV manipulation.
+I used all of the following techniques to design the interface for my [lens-csv](https://hackage.haskell.org/package/lens-csv) library.
+Let's get started!

+---

-Here's a teensy CSV that we'll work with throughout the rest of the post:
+Here's a teensy CSV that we'll work with throughout the rest of the post.
+Any time you see `input` used in examples, assume it's this CSV.

 ```csv
 Name,Age,Home